awsdocs/amazon-cloudfront-developer-guide/doc_source/georestrictions.md

    1. Evaluate the return value from the geolocation service to determine whether the user is in a location to which you want CloudFront to distribute your content\.

-   1. Based on whether you want to distribute your content to the user's location, either generate a signed URL for your CloudFront content, or return HTTP status code 403 \(Forbidden\) to the user\.
+   1. If you want to distribute your content to the user's location, generate a signed URL for your CloudFront content\.
+If you don't want to distribute content to that location, return HTTP status code `403 (Forbidden)` to the user\.
 Alternatively, you can configure CloudFront to return a custom error message\.
 For more information, see [Creating a Custom Error Page for Specific HTTP Status Codes](custom-error-pages.md)\.

    For more information, refer to the documentation for the geolocation service that you're using\.

 You can use a web server variable to get the IP addresses of the users who are visiting your website\.
 Note the following caveats:
 + If your web server is not connected to the internet through a load balancer, you can use a web server variable to get the remote IP address\.
-However, this IP address isn't always the user's IP address—it can also be the IP address of a proxy server, depending on how the user is connected to the internet\.
+However, this IP address isn't always the user's IP address\.
+It can also be the IP address of a proxy server, depending on how the user is connected to the internet\.
 + If your web server is connected to the internet through a load balancer, a web server variable might contain the IP address of the load balancer, not the IP address of the user\.
-In this configuration, we recommend that you use the last IP address in the `X-Forwarded-For` http header\.
+In this configuration, we recommend that you use the last IP address in the `X-Forwarded-For` HTTP header\.
 This header typically contains more than one IP address, most of which are for proxies or load balancers\.
 The last IP address in the list is the one most likely to be associated with the user's geographic location\.

 If your web server is not connected to a load balancer, we recommend that you use web server variables instead of the `X-Forwarded-For` header to avoid IP address spoofing\.